Jason Seife at Unit London

 Jason Seife uses both acrylic and ink to create luxurious paintings of Persian rugs by combining tightly-merging rendered images with bright impasto strokes.
-His works share a deep-seated connection to his emotional state - each colour and pattern specifically correlates to Seife’s state of mind at the time of painting, and therefore a his series represents a chronological timeline of Seife’s mental state is discreetly embedded into his works.
+His works share a deep-seated connection to his emotional state - each colour and pattern specifically correlates to Seife’s state of mind at the time of painting, and as such, his series represent a chronological timeline of Seife’s mental state discreetly embedded into his works.

-Seife’s influences span the realms of art, architecture, performance and music, and has been a lifelong admirer of KAWS for his ability to take his creative work into so many outlets, as well as multidisciplinary artist Daniel Arsham, Jose Parla, Takashi Murakami, and Kanye West.
+Seife’s influences span the realms of art, architecture, performance and music, and has been a lifelong admirer of KAWS for his ability to take his creative work into so many outlets, as well as multidisciplinary artists such as Daniel Arsham, Jose Parla, Takashi Murakami, and Kanye West.